Mina's Garden - Integration support for what opened

 Not by policy.

-No-login systems are vulnerable to resource drain.
-Mina uses layered abuse prevention: IP rate limiting, per-session token budgets, device fingerprinting, and human verification at account creation.
-None of these require or collect identity.
+Systems with no login are vulnerable to resource drain.
+Mina's Garden layers IP rate limiting, per-session token budgets, device fingerprinting, and human verification at identity creation.
+None of these require or collect real-world identity.
+An independent security review of the custom auth path is scheduled before wider release, separate from the cloud-level review Burt is running on the infrastructure side.

-The result: a participant can use Mina for months, across devices, with session continuity and longitudinal tracking, and the platform genuinely does not know who they are.
-This is the trust moat competitors cannot replicate by adding a privacy toggle.
+A person can use Mina's Garden for months, across devices, with session continuity and longitudinal tracking, and the platform genuinely does not know who they are.

 Distribution

-Organizations that produce psychedelic experiences have nothing to offer participants after departure.
-Mina fills that gap.
-Organizations distribute Mina to every participant via link or QR code at checkout.
-Free for participants.
-Zero friction.
+Organizations that produce psychedelic experiences often have nothing to offer participants after departure.
+Mina's Garden can fill that gap.
+Distributed via link or QR code at checkout.
+Free for the participant.
+Zero friction for the organization.

-The value back to organizations: anonymized, aggregated impact data over time.
-Not per-cohort snapshots that could re-identify individuals in small groups, but longitudinal patterns across all participants who opt in.
-Themes, engagement duration, referral rates.
+The value that flows back to the organization is anonymized, aggregate signal over time.
+Not per-cohort snapshots (which can re-identify people in small groups), but patterns across all participants who opt in: themes, engagement duration, which movements people spend time in.
 Never individual content.

 For participants